A Foodcentric Life

 More Recipes with Corn

-The good thing about corn is you can enjoy it year-round, corn on the cob in summer and frozen cron in the winter.
-If you have freezer space, buy fresh end of summer corn, slice off the kernels and freeze it yourself.
+The good thing about corn is you can enjoy it year-round, corn on the cob in summer and frozen corn in the winter.
+If you have freezer space, buy fresh late-summer corn, slice off the kernels, and freeze them for later.

 • Closeup of corn succotash with red and green peppers and bacon.